Stabilizing a linear system using phone calls when time is information: System and channel model

 \subsection{Capacity of the channel}

-In the channel coding process, we assume the use of random codebooks, namely the waiting times $\{W_i\}$ used to encode any given message are generated at random in an i.i.d. fashion, and are also independent of the random delays $\{S_i\}$.
-This assumption is made for analytical convenience, and it does not change the capacity of the timing channel.
-The following definitions are derived from~\cite{anantharam1996bits}, incorporating our random coding assumption. \begin{defn} A ${(n,M,T,\delta)}$-i.i.d.-timing code for the telephone signaling channel consists of a codebook of $M$ codewords $\{(w_{i,m},i=1,\ldots,n)$, $m=1 \ldots M\}$, where the symbols in each codeword are picked i.i.d. from a common distribution as well as a decoder, which upon observation of ${(D_1,\ldots,D_n)}$ selects the correct transmitted codeword with probability at least $1-\delta$.
+{We start by reviewing the following definitions (Definitions 1-3) from~\cite{anantharam1996bits}.} \begin{defn} A ${(n,M,T,\delta)}$-timing code for the telephone signaling channel consists of a codebook of $M$ codewords $\{(w_{i,m},i=1,\ldots,n)$, $m=1 \ldots M\}$, as well as a decoder, which upon observation of ${(D_1,\ldots,D_n)}$ selects the correct transmitted codeword with probability at least $1-\delta$.
 Moreover, the codebook is such that the expected random arrival time of the $n$th symbol is at most $T$, namely

 \end{defn}